New iClicker Features Fall 2017

 How do Student Response Systems Work?

 Each student in class has a wireless handheld clicker or mobile device with which they answer questions.
 The instructor poses a question using the projection screen, the doc cam, white board, or verbally and the students respond with their device.
 The downloaded software stores a screen shot of the question and records each students' individual response as well as compiles the responses from the whole class.
-The instructor can display the class results or just look at them on the i>clicker base to decide what to do next. (pose an additional question for the students to discuss, give a hint, take away one of the distractors, spend more time on the concept, or simply move on to the next concept).
+The instructor can display the class results or just look at them on the iClicker base to decide what to do next (pose an additional question for the students to discuss, give a hint, take away one of the distractors, spend more time on the concept, or simply move on to the next concept).

-REEF offers more than just quizzing and attendance
+iClicker offers more than just quizzing and attendance

-How UW-Eau Claire instructors are using REEF:
+How UW-Eau Claire instructors are using iClicker:

 - Enhance your lecture, break up your lecture